ValksGodotTools/Template/README.md

 ## FAQ
 ### Q: Why am I getting errors when I load the project for the first time?
 A: This could be caused by 2 different reasons:
   - You forgot to clone this repository with the `--recursive` flag.
 Simply run the command `git submodule update --init --recursive` to fix this.
+I highly recommend installing [GitHub Desktop App](https://github.com/apps/desktop) as it takes cares of things like this for you.
   - You are trying to run the project without an internet connection.
 The first time you run the project a internet connection is required, after that no internet connection is required.

 ### Q: How do I fix the left hand in all the FPS animations sticking to where the right hand is?
 A: Closing and opening the Godot editor should fix it.

 ### Q: Why am I getting errors in the console after switching to `X` genre?
-A: This could have happened due to 4 different reasons I know of:
+A: This could have happened due to 3 different reasons I know of:
   - You forgot to close the Godot editor and re-open it.
   - You clicked on "Save Changes" when a popup came up.
 You will need to re-download this repository and start over if this is the case.
   - You saved a scene that was deleted by the setup script.
 Simply delete the scene and the errors in the console will go away.

-  - This is a bug in the repository and is not your fault.
-If this is the case please open up a [new issue](https://github.com/ValksGodotTools/Template/issues/new) describing the problem in detail.
+### Q: My issue is not listed here.
+A: Try searching for your issue in [issues](https://github.com/ValksGodotTools/Template/issues), if no one else has reported this please open up a [new issue](https://github.com/ValksGodotTools/Template/issues/new).

 ## Contributing
 > [!IMPORTANT]